 Pope Benedict made the mistake of saying a mildly negative thing about Islam.
 For this he was criticised by Muslims, who then naturally rioted across Africa and the Middle East, killing some Christians.
 I mean hey, what else could they do?
 But the Pope was also criticised by others of the Catholic faith, including the cardinal who is now the present Pope.
 I think we can safely assume that there won’t be much criticism of Islam coming from the Vatican any time soon.

-Even the wonderful Richard Dawkins is not immune to such pressure.
+Even Richard Dawkins is not immune to such pressure though he dealt with it better than most.
 When asked on Al Jazeera if he thought the god of the Old and New Testaments was as bad as Dawkins had described him in his book ‘The God Delusion’, Dawkins said that he did.
-Yet when asked if he thought that Allah was equally bad, Dawkins excused himself from answering claiming that he didn’t know as much about Allah as we did about Yahweh so he couldn’t really say.
+Yet when asked if he thought that Allah was equally bad, Dawkins excused himself from answering, claiming that he didn’t know as much about Allah as he did about Yahweh so he couldn’t really say.

 This seems fair enough to me.
 Since Richard Dawkins grew up in a Christian environment it is hardly surprising that he knows more about the Christian god than Allah.
 And the awfulness of gods may be beside the point.
 It strikes me that Christianity is a more peaceful religion than Islam, not because our god was nicer than theirs, but because Jesus was less bloodthirsty than Mohammed.
 Can you imagine Jesus beheading anyone?
 No. Can you imagine Mohammed beheading anyone?
 We are told in the Koran that he did just this.

-And even if Richard Dawkins was just being sensibly evasive that’s okay with me.
+And even if Richard Dawkins was just being sensibly evasive, that’s okay with me.
 I would much rather have him side-stepping questions and alive than meeting them honestly head-on and dead and it seems he feels the same way.
-And there is a difference between being asked for an opinion which you then evade and offering up a eulogy of your own free will.
-And at least Dawkins has the honesty to admit that refusing to criticise Islam has nothing to do with respect and everything to do with fear.
+And there is a huge difference between dodging having to give your true opinion and offering up a fawning eulogy of your own free will.
+At least Dawkins has the honesty to admit that refusing to criticise Islam has nothing to do with respect and everything to do with fear.
 It would be nice if other people would admit as much.

 Douglas Murray puts this newly found love for Islam among the good and the great partly down to fear, partly down to a genuine desire not to offend, and partly down to the fact that many people just know so little nowadays, even famous people.
 You could tell some people that Mohammed invented the wheel and the telescope and they would think this quite feasible.
 When you have no knowledge of history, science or anything else, you are easy prey to people who believe that their faith represents the fount of all wisdom and won’t be happy until you believe it too.